 What is the CSISYNCCLIENT.EXE process in Windows?

 CSISYNCCLIENT.EXE is related to the Microsoft Office Document Cache Sync Client Interface, part of the Microsoft Office suite.
 The process keeps running because the file is synced back to the cloud as you keep making changes.
-The process ensures that if the files sync properly before you close, they can be synced later.
-The files can get damaged or corrupt your Office document cache without this program.
+The process ensures that if the files sync properly before you close, they will sync later.
+Without this program, files can be damaged or corrupt your Office document cache.

-If you wonder why this process would take high CPU usage, it’s mostly because it is stuck or has been marked by the security software.
-Restarting OneDrive and Office application should help.
+If you wonder why this process uses high CPU, it’s mostly because it is stuck or has been marked by the security software.
+Restarting OneDrive and the Office application should help.
 Here is how you can fix the high-CPU usage problem:

 - Allow the program in the security software